davenyen/BINF6111_PROJECT/TECHNICAL_DOCS.md

 # Installation

-Install the pipeline using the following command
+Install the pipeline using the following command:
 ```
 git clone https://github.com/cactusjuic3/teamvoineagu
 ```